WSMorrison/BricksThenMadeNow/TESTING.md

 <hr>

 In addition to formal manual testing, the site was shown to friends who would be representative as users for this website.
-Most of these testers are active in the car community, or at least adjacent enough to the car community to provide relevant, valuable feedback.
+Most of these testers are active in the Lego community, or at least Lego community adjacent.
+Regardless, even non-Lego testers understand how to use the internet and e-commerce and were therefore able to give relevant and valuable feedback.
+The following testing was completed by representative testers.

-- Despite the Code Institute instruction suggesting the website is too visually plain, representative User testers appreciated the simple and clear design.
 - Representative User testers were able to visit the site, view event lists and event details.
 - Navigation was clear and easy to follow.
 - Users were able to sign up for user accounts.
-- Users were able to register for events they liked.
-- Users were able to view a list of events they were registered for.
-- Users were able to unregister for events they decided they didn't like.
-- Users given the permissions were able to create events easily.
-    - Feedback was given and addressed about certain special characters causing errors.
-    - Feedback was given and addressed about form validation error copy being vague.
-- Users given the permissions were able to edit events easily.
-    - Feedback was given and addressed about an error regarding form validation in the edit view.
-- Users were able to input event location URLs without issue.
-    - Feedback was given and addressed about URL examples and behavior nudging.
-    - Feedback was given and considered, but ultimately rejected, about having the URL be optional or allowing non-Google Maps sources.
-        - The feature is considered too important to the purpose of the site.
-        - Non-Google Maps sources are considered non-standard and potentially unreliable, and would conflict with the simplicity and consistency the HardParkers intends to provide.
-        - The maps link is considered an MVP for future feature implementations.
-    - Feedback was given and addressed about URLs being different from different Google Maps sources, particularly mobile app sources which the HardParkers intends to directly target.
-- The printable attendee list printed without any formatting adjustments for a straightforward print.
-It was also tested for printing to a .pdf, which it did directly and without issue.
+-

 <br>
 <hr>